microsoft/vscode-docs/docs/nodejs/nodejs-tutorial.md

 ![File Explorer app.js](images/nodejs/app-js-file-created.png)

 By using the `.js` file extension, VS Code interprets this file as JavaScript and will evaluate the contents with the JavaScript language service.
+Refer to the VS Code [JavaScript language](/docs/languages/javascript.md) topic to learn more about JavaScript support.

 Create a simple string variable in `app.js` and send the contents of the string to the console: